 Sub DT_Example1() Dim k As Byte End Sub

-As we know Byte data type can hold the values from 0 to 255.
-But to test I will assign the value of more than 255.
+As we know the Byte data type can hold the values from 0 to 255.
+But to test I will assign a value of more than 255.

 Sub DT_Example1() Dim k As Byte k = 260 End Sub